 Students with an approved SAP Appeal will have their financial aid reinstated, will be placed on SAP Monitoring for each term of the current academic year.

 - You are required to accept the Terms and Conditions of your appeal.
 If you do not accept these terms, your aid will not be disbursed.

 - Approved appeals are for one term only.
 If you meet the conditions of your appeal, then your appeal approval will be extended to the next term within the same academic year.
 Appeals are only reviewed for one academic year at a time unless otherwise noted.

 - You will be monitored each term according to your Terms and Conditions of your appeal.

-- Some students will be required to schedule an appointment with our office and bring the following items with you: Budgeting Money Worksheet and the Financial Awareness Counseling.
+- Some students will be required to schedule an appointment with our office and bring the following items with you: Budgeting Money Worksheet and Financial Awareness Counseling.